AlexLamers/resume/resume.md

 LinkedIn: [https://www.linkedin.com/in/alexander-lamers/](https://www.linkedin.com/in/alexander-lamers/)

 ## PROFESSIONAL SUMMARY
-Dynamic and strategic leader with over 10 years of comprehensive experience in program management, specializing in public service initiatives focused on sustainable transportation and community development.
-Demonstrates a proven track record of enhancing program delivery through effective policy development, stakeholder engagement, and robust strategic planning.
-Committed to promoting equity and accessibility, and adept at incorporating extensive international experience to foster inclusive, impactful projects.
-Skilled in building and maintaining cross-functional partnerships, capable of navigating diverse community settings, and driving significant urban development initiatives.
-Successfully spearheaded the Bike Chicago program at Working Bikes, expanding service reach by over 140% within the first year and enhancing mobility for program participants.
+Program Leader with 10+ years of experience in program/project management and community-focused environmental initiatives.
+Proven ability to deliver successful projects through effective planning, stakeholder engagement, and data analysis.
+Extensive experience managing budgets and leading teams.
+Seeking to leverage experience in sustainable transportation and community development for environmental remediation projects.

 ## EXPERIENCE

 ### BIKE CHICAGO SPECIALIST
 ***Working Bikes*** | *Chicago, Illinois* | *2023-Present*

-- Manage Working Bikes' partnership with CDOT and WRD Environmental on the Bike Chicago program.
+- Led the expansion of the Bike Chicago program in collaboration with WRD Environmental and CDOT; this initiative increased access to options for over 2,000 participants, potentially reducing reliance on car travel and associated emissions
-- Liaise with CDOT, SAFE Ambassadors, WRD Environmental, and non-profit partners on policy development, strategic planning, and program logistics.
+- Managed stakeholder engagement with diverse partners like CDOT, SAFE Ambassadors, and NGOs, fostering collaboration on program policy, strategy, and logistics
-- Cultivate vendor relationships for program accessories procurement.
+- Developed and managed program budgets of $400,000-$500,000 annually, ensuring efficient resource allocation and project success.
-- Establish and maintain program quality standards and performance metrics.
+- Established and maintained program quality standards and performance metrics, demonstrating a commitment to program effectiveness and continuous improvement.
-- Expanded bicycle distribution from 500 to 1,200 annually, increasing accessibility by 140%.
+- Expanded bicycle distribution from 500 to 1,200 annually, prioritizing outreach to underserved communities, thereby increasing overall accessibility by 140%.
-- Develop and track program budgets of $400,000-$500,000/year.

 ### PROGRAM MANAGER
 ***Blackstone Bicycle Works*** | *Chicago, Illinois* | *2022*

-- Developed and revitalized dormant earn-a-bike summer programs, increasing enrollment to 20+ at-risk youth within the first year.
+- Led the revitalization of dormant earn-a-bike summer programs at Blackstone Bicycle Works, 20+ youth participants within the first year.
+This initiative provided at-risk youth with valuable hands-on skills in problem solving & bicycle maintenance, fostered community engagement, and promoted a healthy lifestyles
-- Mentored youth participants and youth interns.
+- Mentored youth participants and interns, fostering their personal and professional development
-- Developed and managed program budget of $300,000-$400,000/year.
+- Developed and managed program budgets of $300,000-$400,000 annually, ensuring efficient resource allocation and project success

 ### PROGRAM ASSISTANT
 ***Oasis Bike Workshop*** | *Nashville, Tennessee* | *2015-2019*

 - Empowered 120+ youth/year through after school earn-a-bike programs.
-- Conducted community outreach through public events with Walk Bike Nashville and local bicycle shops.
+- Conducted community outreach through public events with Walk Bike Nashville and local bicycle shops
-- Forged and deepened partnerships via targeted outreach, enhancing transportation access and equity through community-centric programming.
+- Forged and deepened partnerships via targeted outreach, enhancing transportation access and equity through community-centric programming

 ### RESEARCH ASSISTANT
 ***Vanderbilt University*** | *Nashville, Tennessee* | *2009-2011, 2014-2019*

-- Collaborated on a series of research projects spanning natural product synthesis, probe development, and drug discovery.
-- Successfully delivered a diverse array of organic molecules across more than 20 interdisciplinary projects.
-- Co-authored 4 research publications and secured 1 patent for a novel organic synthesis process.
+- Conducted 20+ research projects requiring meticulous data analysis, technical writing, and effective collaboration across diverse scientific disciplines
-- Developed a novel synthetic route to the natural product Bacillithiol, resulting in a 90% decrease in production cost.
+- Developed a novel and cost-effective synthetic route to the natural product Bacillithiol, resulting in a 90% decrease in production cost, and demonstrating a strong understanding of process optimization and resource management
-- Analyzed and summarized critical data to prepare academic publications, patents, and technical documentation.
+Co-authored 4 research publications and secured 1 patent, demonstrating strong communication and project management skills

 ### GRADUATE STUDENT
 ***Tokyo Institute of Technology*** | *Tokyo, Japan* | *2011-2013*

-- Independently developed a unique synthetic approach to two classes of diimine ligands used in olefin catalysis.
+- Led independent research projects in synthetic chemistry, demonstrating strong initiative, research skills, and problem-solving abilities
-- Analyzed, compiled, and communicated research to technical and non-technical audiences.
+- Analyzed, compiled, and communicated complex scientific information to both technical and non-technical audiences, showcasing excellent communication and presentation skills

 ## VOLUNTEER EXPERIENCE

 ### BOARD MEMBER/MAINTENANCE COORDINATOR
 ***Qumbya Housing Cooperative*** | *Chicago, Illinois* | *2024-Present*

-- Provide strategic oversight, leadership, and policy development to ensure Qumbya provides affordable & equitable housing.
+- Lead strategic initiatives and policy development to ensure Qumbya provided affordable and equitable housing for 45-55 residents
-- Oversee maintenance across Qumbya properties serving 45-55 residents, coordinating larger maintenance projects with contractors and NASCO Properties.
+- Oversee property maintenance, coordinating with contractors and NASCO Properties for larger projects.
+Demonstrated project management skills, resource allocation, and collaboration with external partners

 ### VOLUNTEER MECHANIC & EDUCATOR
 ***Free Ride Pittsburgh*** | *Pittsburgh, Pennsylvania* | *2021-2022*

-- Hosted free, weekly bicycle mechanic lessons in collaboration with BikePGH to promote transportation access, justice, and equity.
+- Empowered community members through free, weekly bicycle mechanic lessons, fostering equitable access to sustainable transportation options
-- Provided community members with access to affordable, refurbished bicycles and an accessible workspace.
+- Increased access to affordable transportation by managing a program that provided refurbished bicycles and an accessible workspace

 ### VOLUNTEER MECHANIC & EDUCATOR
 ***Faradgang*** | *Cologne, Germany* | *2020-2021*

-- Advanced Faradgang's mission of delivering affordable, refurbished bicycles to displaced migrants and refugees in Cologne.
+- Supported Faradgang's mission of promoting mobility and inclusion by delivering affordable, refurbished bicycles to displaced migrants and refugees
-- Coordinated weekly community open-shop sessions for underserved individuals.
+- Organized and facilitated weekly community open-shop sessions for underserved individuals, fostering self-reliance and access to affordable transportation

 ### VOLUNTEER
 ***Project C.U.R.E.*** | *Nashville, Tennessee* | *2014-2016*

-- Diverted medical supplies from the wastestreams to over 135 countries.
+- Reduced medical waste and promoted global health equity by diverting essential medical supplies from landfills to over 135 countries
-- Managed and trained groups of up to 30 volunteers to load containers of medical supplies valued at ~$400,000 each.
+- Led and trained volunteer teams (up to 30 people) for efficient loading of medical supply containers valued at ~$400,000 each, demonstrating leadership, project management, and logistics coordination skills

 ## SKILLS
-- Volunteer Management (10+ years)
-- Community Outreach (10+ years)
-- Social or Public Service Program Implementation (10+ years)
-- Budget and KPI Development and Tracking (10+ years)
+### **Technical Skills:**

+- **Project Management** *(10+ years)*:
+  Proficient in volunteer management, budgeting, KPI tracking, strategic planning, stakeholder engagement, team building, and contractor management
+- **Data Analysis**:
+Proficient in R for statistical analysis of environmental data
-- Strategic Planning
+- **Research**:
+  Competent in orchestrating complex research projects from data collection and analysis to interpretation
+- **Geographic Information Systems (GIS)**:
+  Proficient in spatial data mapping and analysis using QGIS

+### **Soft Skills:**

+- **Community Outreach** *(10+ years)*:
+  Expert in implementing public service programs with strong capabilities in communication and collaboration
+- **Communication** *(10+ years)*:
+  Effective in reading, writing, and producing clear, concise publications and technical documentation
-- Stakeholder Engagement
+- **Problem-Solving**:
+  Adept at identifying and resolving complex research and project challenges
+- **Attention to Detail**:
+  Committed to precision and adherence to strict standards in all research and project activities
-- Teambuilding
+- **Time Management**:
+  Skilled in prioritizing tasks and consistently meeting deadlines under pressure
-- Contractor Management
+- **Critical Thinking**:
-- R for Statistical Analysis
-- QGIS for Spatial Data Mapping
+  Proficient in analyzing data and making informed decisions based on sound reasoning

 ## LANGUAGES

-- English - Native proficiency
+- **English**: Native Speaker
-- German - Advanced/Fluent; utilized in professional settings & community outreach
-- Spanish - Beginner; basic communication for community outreach
-- Japanese - Beginner; introductory usage in academic and research contexts
+- **German**: Advanced/Fluent (Professional & Community Outreach)
+- **Spanish**: Basic Communication (Community Outreach)
+- **Japanese**: Introductory

 ## EDUCATION
 **M.S. in Environmental Science**
 ***University of Cologne*** | *Cologne, Germany* | *2019-2022*